USS Wilkes-Barre: End of the war and occupation

 The ships of Cruiser Division 17 were detached from TG 38.3 on 23 August.
 Four days later, they joined the fleet that steamed into Sagami Bay, which lays outside Tokyo Bay, where the surrender ceremony was to take place on 2 September.
 On the 3rd, Wilkes-Barre entered Tokyo Bay as preparations for the occupation of Japan began.
 The vessel was designated the flagship of Task Unit 35.7.2., one of the occupation groups, which was assigned the task of occupying the naval base at Tateyama.
 There, midget submarines and Shinyo kamikaze boats were seized on 10 September.
 Wilkes-Barre then returned to Tokyo, laying in Sagami Bay from 12 to 14 September to supervise the demilitarization of midget submarine bases at Aburatsubo and Kurihama.
 After refueling in Tokyo Bay later on the 14th, the cruiser sailed for Onagawa, where she assisted occupation forces from 15 to 17 September.
 She thereafter moved to Katsuura and returned to Tokyo on 24 September.

 Wilkes-Barre anchored off Tokyo from 24 September to 4 October, and thereafter took part in training maneuvers from 24 to 28 October.
 By that time, 5th Fleet had resumed control of the American fleet in Japan.
 Wilkes-Barre was detached on 5 November and sent to formerly-Japanese-controlled Korea on the 9th; she arrived at Inchon on 13 November.
 There, she joined the destroyers Hart and Bell, which sailed together to Qingdao, China, which had also been under Japanese occupation.
-The ships oversaw the demilitarization of Japanese forces there until 19 November, before shifting to Taku and Chinwangtao, China, for the same duty.
+The ships oversaw the demilitarization of Japanese forces there until 19 November, before shifting to Taku and Qinhuangdao, China, for the same duty.
 Wilkes-Barre later returned to Qingdao and remained there through the end of the year.